zeecelest/livelist-server/README.md

 The following are the request endpoints for this server:

 - <strong>Auth Endpoints</strong>
-    - &ensp;POST api/auth/token => It is a request handler for user login to receive a JWT.
+    - <strong>POST api/auth/token</strong> => It is a request handler for user login to receive a JWT.
 It verifies credentials for login.
-    - &ensp;PUT api/auth/token => It is a request handler for user login that allows automatic refreshing of token.
+    - <strong>PUT api/auth/token</strong> => It is a request handler for user login that allows automatic refreshing of token.

 - <strong>User Endpoints</strong>
     - <strong>POST /api/user</strong> => It is a request handler for user registration/sign-up.